-No one to whom you send a File Request link necessarily knows where the content and data they’re uploading is going.
-They cannot see the folder name, any content within the folder, or any information not explicitly displayed on your File Request form.
+End users who receive a File Request link may not know where the content and data they upload through the link is stored.
+They cannot see content uploaded by other users, and information about the File Request folder is not obviously visible in the preview experience.
 That’s why it’s important for your form to be clear, unambiguous, and organized.
 You may find it helpful to understand what the experience is like from your content submitter’s perspective.

 The below image displays a simple File Request form – one upload zone and one field – with someone in the act of dragging a Word document into the upload zone.